ayushgml/my-book-app/README.md

     kubectl apply -f ingress.yaml
    ```

-   The sate of the cluster should look like this:
+   The state of the cluster should look like this(if you are deploying using minikube):

     <img src="assets/ss.png" alt=""/>